University of New England - Innovation for a Healthier Planet

 Open Access

 Open Access publishers and repositories are an alternative to traditional publication models.
-Open Access publishing makes materials available to readers for free and often have less restrictive author copyright and licensing terms than traditional publishers, giving you more options for your work.
+Open Access publishing makes materials available to readers for free and often has less restrictive author copyright and licensing terms than traditional publishers.

 Open Access journals may charge publication fees.
 UNE Library Services does not provide funding to cover these fees.
 Publication fees can be included in grant applications, or some publishers may provide waivers or discounts.

-UNE’s Open Access Repository, DUNE:Digital UNE is available to host works by UNE students, faculty, staff and alumni.
+- DUNE:Digital UNE is UNE’s open access repository created to host works by UNE students, faculty, staff and alumni for free.
 For information about publishing in DUNE contact Digital Access Librarian Bethany Kenyon.

 Avoid Predatory Publishers